majuansari/docker-phpdev/README.md

 - Try out multiple versions of php & mysql
 - Usefull softwares and extensions added
 - Low size containers
-- Only ubuntu 16.04 or alpine as base images
+- Only ubuntu 16.04 or alpine are used as base images
 ```

-  as base images

 ### Containers
 	- mysql[5.5, 5.6 & 5.7]